 There are a lot of choices out there, and the 2015 Audi A5 competes against the likes of BMW, Mercedes-Benz, Lexus, Cadillac and others.
 Even for a coupe the snug rear seat could turn some off, and like any luxury brand, the A5 and S5 aren't exactly cheap.

 The 2015 Audi A5 and S5 get numerous small changes throughout, including new wheels, new colors and rearranged option packages.
 Among the changes, Premium Plus models get the S Line exterior upgrades standard, and the High Gloss Black package is now the Sport Plus.

 Interior design is often a compromise between form vs. function.
 Yet somehow, Audi has managed to blend striking design with easy day-to-day usability.
 In front are leather seats, offering excellent support without sacrificing accessibility, while the driver-oriented gauge cluster and center stack lend a sporty feel.
 The S5 ups the luxury and sport quotient, with Nappa leather and a selection of different dash inlays, including carbon fiber, brushed aluminum, stainless steel or gray birch.
 While Audi's MMI system works well, and the other controls are easy to use, what really sets this interior apart are design and exquisite attention to detail.

-Audi has done an excellent job of crafting a corporate design language that doesn’t feel forced or overbearing, and the 2014 A5 Coupe is a beautiful poster child for the company’s efforts.
-Audi’s trademark single-frame grille, LED accent lighting, finely-tailored sheetmetal, expressive fenders and sleek profile give the A5 an undeniable distinction, while the lovely flowing curves along the sides, precise creases and crisp detailing finish it off perfectly.
+Audi's combination of an oversize grille and sleek, flowing lines creates a design that stands out without looking forced or overbearing, and the 2015 A5 Coupe is a fitting poster child for the brand's design aesthetic.
+The bold grille and LED headlight accents create an unmistakable face, while the finely tailored sheet metal, expressive fenders and sleek profile give the A5 an undeniable distinction.
+The lovely flowing curves along the sides, precise creases and crisp detailing finish it off perfectly.

 3.0-LITER SUPERCHARGED V6